CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

-# Module B - Exploring Microsoft Defender for Cloud
+# Lab 02: Exploring Microsoft Defender for Cloud

+## Lab Scenario

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Understanding Microsoft Defender for Cloud Dashboard
+- Task 2: Exploring Secure Score and Recommendations
+- Task 3: Exploring Security Controls and Recommendations (Read-Only)
+- Task 4: Exploring the Inventory capability
+- Task 5: Understanding pricing

 ### Task 1: Understanding Microsoft Defender for Cloud Dashboard